There is a famous Hindi phrase that was used often to explain the power of policemen. It translates to “The law has very long arms”.

 $291,480,452

-The film earned several awards, including four Academy Awards for Best Picture, Best Director, Best Adapted Screenplay, and Best Film Editing.
+The film received widespread acclaim, securing four Academy Awards: Best Picture, Best Director, Best Adapted Screenplay, and Best Film Editing.

 CrimeThriller